-I know what you’re thinking, What kind of crazy person wants to hold on to the toddler years?
-Well, apparently, this is my brand of crazy.
+I know what you’re thinking, What kind of a person wants to hold on to the toddler years?
+Well, apparently, me.

 Public tantrums and irrational behavior make it easy to wish these years away, knowing calmer waters are ahead.
 But the waters never stay calm for long, and before you know it, you’re waist-deep in the next challenging phase of childhood and of parenthood.

 Wishing away one challenge only brings you to the next one more quickly.
 Parenthood is a compromise: In exchange for sweet snuggles, we willfully agree to the embarrassment of a public tantrum or the frustration of indecisiveness and impulsivity.
 As odd as it sounds, I’m going to miss it — all of it.

 My son is likely my last baby, and watching him grow is like watching sand fall through an hourglass, knowing it will be gone before I’m ready, but powerless to stop it or slow it down.